AdafroLabs/Intro-to-Linux-Server-Admin/README.md

 This course delves into managing, automation techniques, best practices to ensure scalability, secure development and deployment of applications on a linux server.

+#### Pre-requisites

+This course assumes basic knowledge of working with linux and basic linux commands.

+You can check out the [Intro to Linux](https://github.com/AdafroLabs/Intro-to-Linux-2022) course by adafrolabs incase you are totally new to it.

 ---

 ## Objectives